marcus-grant/marco-chrissy-site/doc/README.md

 This is the main documentation index for our personal website project.
 The site orchestrates multiple tools to generate static content deployed to Bunny CDN.

 **Current Status:** Galleria (gallery generator) is at MVP.
-Phase 2 focuses on building the site orchestration system with a 4-stage idempotent pipeline and plugin-based Pelican integration.
+Site serve command is complete with HTTP proxy integration.
+Current focus: Phase 3 integration testing and completing the 4-stage idempotent pipeline (validate→organize→build→deploy).
 See [Architecture](architecture.md) for detailed system design.

 ## Documentation Structure